This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Let your health care provider know if you have burning or stabbing pain or skin sensitivity that lasts for more than a month after surgery.

-The treated breast may also be rough to the touch, red (like a sunburn) and a little swollen.
+The treated breast may also be rough to the touch, red (like a sunburn), a little swollen and itchy.
 Sometimes the skin may peel, as if sunburned.
 Your health care provider may suggest special creams to ease this discomfort.

 Sometimes the skin peels further and the area may become tender and sensitive (called a moist reaction).
 This is most common in the skin folds and the underside of the breast.

-If a moist reaction occurs, let your provider know.
+If a moist reaction occurs, let your health care provider know.
 Your provider can give you creams and pads to make the area more comfortable until it heals.

 You may have some breast pain during the course of radiation therapy treatment.